-Prayer saved my life again when I delivered my 2nd baby last year.
+Prayer saved my life again when I delivered my 2nd baby in 2016.
 That testing pregnancy where I had to fight for health and life and struggle with gestational diabetes and then fight for a VBAC.

 There was so much prayer.
 Prayer for the C-section scar to hold and it did.
 Prayer for the baby’s blood sugar to be good and it was.

 And when the pain grew strong as they turned the syntocin up, 9 days overdue being induced, Stephen prayed out loud in the room and it stopped and became pressure till that baby finally ripped right out of me.
 A supernatural childbirth.